norwayonyx/onyx-misc/using-listen2myradio.md

 ### No Audio

-Make sure Spotify outputs to:
+Make sure Spotify(or your audio program of choice) outputs to:

     CABLE Input